I. Mission and Purpose

 12. If one party to the appeal is a CTLA members (or if both are), the committee may factor that into its decision.

 IV.
 Procedure for Requesting Amicus Participation from the Amicus Committee

-1. The requestor should provide the following material to the deputy director at the CTLA office by email.
-The deputy director will then electronically forward the material to all committee members for review and comment:
+1. The requestor should provide the following material to CTLA's director of legislative services by email.
+CTLA's director of legislative services will then electronically forward the material to all committee members for review and comment:

 a.
 The initial request should be in a letter, sent by email, to prominently include all relevant deadlines and due dates, as well as the identification of a proposed, appropriate and willing brief writer and a short and concise description setting forth the specific legal issue or issues which the requestor believes should be address and a brief statement explaining why CTLA would have interest in the issues, with specific reference to the criteria set forth in these Guidelines.